 And the good girls are home with broken hearts

 With the vampires out at night, the bad boys leave the usual for the unusual to experience life outside the norm.
 They go through the valley, in the shadows of the vampires, down to the happenings on Ventura Boulevard.
 Meanwhile, “the good girls are home with broken hearts.”
-Just crushed.
+Left behind.

 I wanna glide down over Mulholland

-The driving time between Reseda and Ventura Blvd is 1 hour.
+The driving time between Reseda and Ventura Boulevard is 1 hour.
 The 101 Freeway (Ventura Freeway) runs through Reseda, heading west down Ventura Boulevard.
-However, Mulholland Drive, otherwise known as “Bad Boy Drive,” is a winding road that takes you through the hills above the valley, giving legendary views of Los Angeles.
+But the bad boy is not taking the freeway.
+He wants to “glide down” over Mulholland Drive, otherwise known as “Bad Boy Drive,” a road that winds through the hills above the valley with views overlooking Los Angeles.
+Not the flat suburban grid below.
+The hills above it.

 I wanna write her name in the sky